 As Mary Oliver asked, “what is it you plan to do with your one wild and precious life?”

 The consumer culture tells you that you are lacking, and implores you to feed the insatiable hole in your soul with ever more goods, passivity, entertainment, addictions, and distractions.

-The Sun overhead, the living soil underfoot, the breeze on your skin, the laughter of a child, all invite you to activate as an evolutionary being, dedicating your life to the Great Work of our age.
+The Sun overhead, the living soil underfoot, the breeze on your skin, the laughter of a child, all invite you to activate as an evolutionary being, dedicating your life to the Great Turning.

 For every significant human achievement there has been opposition to overcome, including changing the collective idea of what is possible and worth striving for.
-We have now reached a point where there is no time to worry about whether the Great Transition is possible, no time to waste stuck in cynicism or arguing with deniers.
+We have now reached a point where there is no time to worry about whether a Great Turning is possible, no time to waste stuck in cynicism or arguing with deniers.
 Better to co-create a shared vision, and have fun doing something meaningful.
-Then not only will the Transition become possible, it will already be happening.
+Then not only will the transition become possible, it will already be happening.